 The Read Data with 4-Byte Address instruction is similar to the Read Data (03h) instruction.
 Instead of 24-bit address, 32-bit address is needed following the instruction code 13h.
-No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Read Data with 4-Byte Address instruction will always require 32-bit address to access the entire 1Gb memory.
+No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Read Data with 4-Byte Address instruction will always require 32-bit address.